Frequently Asked Questions — and Answers

 Why choose a Life Plan community?

-A Life Plan community (also known as a continuing care retirement community or CCRC) offers the security of knowing you’ll have care options, if you ever need them.
+A Life Plan community, in Peoria, AZ., (also known as a continuing care retirement community or CCRC) offers the security of knowing you’ll have care options, if you ever need them.
 Unlike many senior living communities, a Life Plan community offers independent living and a continuum of on-site care, including skilled nursing care, rehabilitation and post-hospital care.

 What is independent living?

-Independent living gives active and independent older adults an opportunity to enjoy their current lifestyles without the burden of home maintenance.
-At Sierra Winds, residents enjoy a worry-free and rewarding lifestyle in their choice of apartment homes with a wide array of services, amenities and friends right outside their door.
+Independent senior living in Peoria, AZ. gives active and independent older adults an opportunity to enjoy their current lifestyles without the burden of home maintenance.
+At Sierra Winds, residents enjoy a worry-free and rewarding lifestyle in their choice of senior apartment homes with a wide array of services, amenities and friends right outside their door.